Harpreet-Paul/Predicting-Poker-Hand-Strength/README.md

 ### Objective

 The objective of this project was to predict the strength of a player’s two pocket cards, as determined by a hand strength formula known as the “Chen Formula”.
-Knowing the strength of an opponent’s pocket cards allows a player to make optimal betting decisions in a round.

 ### Methods